RoganDawes/P4wnP1/README.md

 	Key: MaMe82-P4wnP1

-From there you could alter `setup.cfg` to change the current payload (`PAYLOAD` parameter) and keyboard language (`LANG` parameter).
+From there you could alter `startup_payload.conf` to change the current payload (`PAYLOAD` parameter) or `defaults.conf` to change default settings like keyboard language (`LANG` parameter).
+The latter are only default parameters, which are only used if not specified in the chosen payload itself.

 Caution:
 If the chosen payload overwites the global `LANG` parameter (like the hid_keyboard demo payloads), you have to change the `LANG` parameter in the payload, too.
-If your remove the `LANG` parameter from the payload, the setting from `setup.cfg` is taken.
-In short words, settings in payloads have higher priority than settings in `setup.cfg`
+If your remove the `LANG` parameter from the payload, the setting from `defaults.conf` is used.
+In short words, parameters defined in payloads have higher priority than parameters defined in `defaults.conf`

 Requirements
 ============